 I always wanted to see the Monkees (Who didn't?), but of course by the time I was "old enough," the television superkids had gone in different directions.
 Micky (George Michael) Dolenz had gotten into television production in England, where he now lives with his wife and three daughters.
-Peter Tork (To vas living th his (Ison girlfriend in New York.
+Peter Tork ith his as living son girlfriend in New York.
 He had formed a cult-status band called "The Peter Tork Project," about which little was generally heard.